Things you should know before you go

 Booking, confirmation/invoice and tickets

-Once you have booked your tour with us and we have received your deposit (full payment due at the time of booking if less than 60 days (90 for cruise and private train tours) prior to departure), we will send you a confirmation/invoice.
+Once you have booked your holiday with us and we have received your deposit (full payment due at the time of booking if less than 60 days (90 for cruise and private train holidays) prior to departure), we will send you a confirmation/invoice.
 This will summarise the arrangements made on your behalf, the outstanding balance and the date by which it must be received by us.
 Please check these details carefully ensuring that the initials or forenames and surnames given match those on your passport as we make reservations using this information and any inaccuracies will cause problems at a later date.
 Please contact us immediately if there are any inaccuracies.
-As your tour approaches, we write to you again approximately 10 weeks prior to your departure to remind you of certain points concerning your tour.
-Then, approximately 10 days prior to departure date, your final tour documentation is sent.
+As your holiday approaches, we write to you again approximately 10 weeks prior to your departure to remind you of certain points concerning your holiday.
+Then, approximately 10 days prior to departure date, your final holiday documentation is sent.
 Individual flight and train tickets are NOT usually sent out in advance, but are given out by your Tour Manager at check-in.

 Foreign Office advice